We all have been degraded. We all will be the greatest. - The Maine

 "Calli, go grab the ball from your bedroom and bring it back.
-He'll understand you, then," Cato replied.
+He'll understand you, then," Cato suggested.

 Dicey glared at Cato.
 "I don't want Silas to get sick."

 Cato rolled his eyes.
 "You are being ridiculous.
-Your son is deaf, not terminally ill.
-Now stop being a bitch and let him play, Princess."
+Your son is deaf, not terminally ill."

 Calliope returned with Coriander and a bouncy ball in tow.
 "Mrs. Dicey's wife, can you tell Silas that I want to play with him?"